tigerfarm/owlchat/README.md

 ````
 ++ Use the code in this repository: [generateToken.js](generateToken.js).

-## For Development on your localhost computer.
+## For Developer, Steps to run the Owl Chat Web Application on your localhost computer

 Download this repository's zip into a working directory and unzip it.
-Create an environment variable that is your Twilio Function Your Runtime Domain.
+Create an environment variable that is your Twilio Function Runtime Domain.
 ````
 + You can view your Your Runtime Domain from here: https://www.twilio.com/console/runtime/overview

-Run the Node server program:
+Run the Node.JS server program:
 $ node nodeHttpServer.js

-Use your browser to go to the chat window: http://localhost:8000
+Use your browser to go to run chat client: http://localhost:8000

-Use a text editor to change the username in index.js.
-In another browser, go to the chat window: http://localhost:8000
+In another browser, run chat client: http://localhost:8000

-Send messages.
+Send messages between your browsers.
 ````

-## Adding more Chat features:
+## Adding Server Side Chat features:

-List members of a channel, is a server side request:
+List members of a channel:
 ````
 https://www.twilio.com/docs/chat/rest/members
 ````

-Delete a channel of which you are not the creator, is a server side request:
+Delete a channel of which you are not the creator:
 ````
 https://www.twilio.com/docs/chat/rest/channels
 ````